 Child Protective Investigator

-In Polk County, a Child Protective Investigator works closely with law enforcement officers while protecting children during investigations into alleged abused or neglect.
+In Polk County, a Child Protective Investigator works closely with law enforcement officers while protecting children during investigations into alleged child abuse or neglect.

 The CPI will collect information through interviews with the children, parents, relatives, neighbors, and other parties associated with the case.
-The CPI can create safely plans or trigger court intervention.
+The CPI might create a safety plan or trigger court intervention.

-Many of these reports are triggered by a call to the Florida Abuse Hotline.
+Many of these investigations begin with a call to the Florida Abuse Hotline, a criminal investigation, or an arrest.

 Attorney for CPI Investigations in Polk County, FL